Five Things to Do When Caregiving Becomes Too Much

 In caregiving, having a Plan A, a Plan B, and a backup plan is critical to avoid unnecessary stress.
 I find that when I roleplay and prepare for the worst-case scenarios in my mind—the worst-case rarely happens.
 If something unexpected arises, I am well-prepared to respond calmly and logically because I have thought of all of the problems that might arise in a situation.
 Preparing for different scenarios supports confidence that the situation is manageable which is better than being caught off guard, unprepared, and responding negatively.

-New and veteran caregivers feel overwhelmed by caregiving roles and responsibilities when there is no plan for “when things go wrong.”
+New and experienced caregivers feel overwhelmed by caregiving roles and responsibilities when there is no plan for “when things go wrong.”
 Uncommon wisdom confirms that it is important to have a plan of action to avoid going off the deep end when caregiving becomes too much.

 The unexpected is part of caregiving.
 Instead of being thrown off and unsure how to respond, by using these five things when caregiving becomes too much, caregivers will become more confident and emotionally balanced.
+You can also manage thoughts of becoming too much like your elderly parents.

 There’s is No Substitute for Education and Support